 Swimmer’s Shoulder Treatment

-Swimmer’s shoulder is a common but complex complaint that we see at PhysioWorks, and it is, unfortunately, an injury that often recurs if you return to swimming too quickly – primarily, if you don’t thoroughly rehabilitate.
+Swimmer’s shoulder is a common but complex complaint at PhysioWorks.
+It is an injury that often recurs if you return to swimming too quickly – primarily if you don’t thoroughly rehabilitate.

 Can You Swim with Shoulder Bursitis?